Chanda-Abdul/Angular-Interactive-Card-Details-Form-Frontend-Mentor/README.md

 ### Useful resources

-- [Angular - The Complete Guide (2022 Edition) by Maximilian Schwarzmüller](https://www.udemy.com/course/the-complete-guide-to-angular-2) - This is an amazing article which helped me finally understand XYZ.
+- <b> [Angular - The Complete Guide (2022 Edition) by Maximilian Schwarzmüller](https://www.udemy.com/course/the-complete-guide-to-angular-2) </b> - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [Introduction to forms in Angular](https://angular.io/guide/forms-overview) - This is an amazing article which helped me finally understand XYZ.
+- <b> [Introduction to forms in Angular](https://angular.io/guide/forms-overview) </b> - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-  - [Building a template-driven form](https://angular.io/guide/forms) - This helped me for XYZ reason.
+  - <b> [Building a template-driven form](https://angular.io/guide/forms) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-  - [Reactive forms](https://angular.io/guide/reactive-forms) - This helped me for XYZ reason.
+  - <b> [Reactive forms](https://angular.io/guide/reactive-forms) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

-- [Sharing data between child and parent directives and components](https://angular.io/guide/inputs-outputs) - This helped me for XYZ reason.
+- <b> [Event binding](https://angular.io/guide/event-binding) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Event binding](https://angular.io/guide/event-binding) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-  - [Angular 12 - Sharing data between child and parent components with `@Input` and `@Output` decorators.](https://youtu.be/qspoPXaF_Aw) - This is an amazing article which helped me finally understand XYZ.
+  - <b> [Angular 12 - Sharing data between child and parent components with `@Input` and `@Output` decorators.](https://youtu.be/qspoPXaF_Aw) </b> - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [`*NgSwitch` Directive](https://angular.io/api/common/NgSwitch) - This helped me for XYZ reason.
+  - <b> [Sharing data between child and parent directives and components](https://angular.io/guide/inputs-outputs) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Pattern Validator](https://angular.io/api/forms/PatternValidator) - This helped me for XYZ reason.
+- <b>[`*NgSwitch` Directive](https://angular.io/api/common/NgSwitch) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-  - [Regex for Leading Card Networks](https://stackoverflow.com/questions/9315647/regex-credit-card-number-tests) - This helped me for XYZ reason.
+- <b>[Pattern Validator](https://angular.io/api/forms/PatternValidator) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
+  - <b>[Regex for Leading Card Networks](https://stackoverflow.com/questions/9315647/regex-credit-card-number-tests) </b> - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
-  - [Regular expression for first and last name](https://stackoverflow.com/questions/2385701/regular-expression-for-first-and-last-name) - This helped me for XYZ reason.
+  - <b>[Regular expression for first and last name](https://stackoverflow.com/questions/2385701/regular-expression-for-first-and-last-name) </b> - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 ## Author